castus24/tg-channels-msg-parse/README.md

 # Parse messages from Telegram channels
-Script to download messages and media from telegram channels
+Script to download messages and media from telegram channels and load it to Microsoft Word document Also this script downloads images

 ### Run script